NoahTheCat/Autosampler/docs/LocalOps.md

 ### Stopping the sampler

-The sampling sequence can be stopped at any time by pressing button C five (5) times fast.
+The sampling sequence can be stopped at any time by pressing button `C` five (5) times fast.

-The screen will then revert to the default one above
+The screen will then revert to the default one at the top of this page.